 A guild and arms room with a shiny iron armour.

 A Kaiserpanorama from the 19th century – a predecessor of modern cinema with a series of moving images.

 Works of art by famous painters of the Berlin Secession like Max Beckmann and Max Liebermann.

 Attractions near the Märkisches Museum

 To fully utilise your day of sightseeing, there are some other attractions in the vicinity that you can visit after your trip to the museum.
 Start with Köllnischer Park right behind the museum, where you can relax.
 This listed landmark has a complex of buildings and an open-air museum with sculptures and fragments of historic buildings.
 There is also a bear moat where bears used to live up until a few years ago.
 Next, visit the Ephraim-Palais, a magnificent rococo palace with features like the grand staircase and changing art and culture exhibitions.
+However, the Ephraim Palais will probably be closed until autumn 2021 due to renovation work.
 The Nikolaiviertel is a reconstructed historical area of inner Berlin.
 It takes its name from the Nikolaikirche – today, a museum for the church, building and city history.
 Here, you can experience regular organ concerts.
 Cross the Schlossbrücke to get to the UNESCO protected Museumsinsel.
 Stroll past the majestic buildings and let yourself be enchanted by this historic place.
 Unwind on a bench or the grass in the Lustgarten, and revel in the presence of the sculptural witnesses of the past.

 Tips for your museum visit